Lumijek/c-raytracer/README.md

 `

 ...
 It does look horrible to type however I couldn't get cmake working with the optimization flags and it became very slow.
 Will update if I can make it work.
-Then run the program with `./main > image.ppm` to generate an image of the scene.
+Run the program with `./main > image.ppm` to generate an image of the scene.
 You can also view the image creation realtime in opengl(After like 3 hours of dumb bug fixing)'